bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:30:54

 So I know, I don't know if you guys have seen, have I been pwned, but they have like a site where you put in a password to see if it's been leaked but you know of course you're just giving them your password.
-They do some hashing and stuff they say it's okay but you know you could do much better with PAR.
+They do some hashing and stuff they say it's okay but you know you could do much better with PIR.

 So I think DNS is also something we're interested in, although there are complications there, but yeah, DNS is also exciting.

 Speaker 6: 01:31:24

 Sorry, this is not about this topic, right?
 But just curiosity, how do you see the, how, I don't know how to ask, homomorphic encryption?
-How far do you think we are from fully, I mean, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive,
+How far do you think we are from fully, I mean, something that I, for example, can operate in a remote on data, on encrypted data in a remote, I don't know, for example, I save something in Google, in Google Drive, for example, right?

-Speaker 1: 01:32:06

-for

-Speaker 6: 01:32:06

-example, right?
 And I can, for example, I don't know, add information to that file, to that encrypted file.
 Do you think we will see something like that?